Jennifer N. Heuer

 Herter Hall 607

-Professor Heuer’s research interests cluster around themes of gender, revolution, family, war, citizenship, slavery, and colonialism.
+Professor Heuer’s research interests cluster around interconnected themes of gender, revolution, family, war, citizenship, slavery, and colonialism.

-She has served on the editorial boards for the Journal of Women’s History and French Historical Studies, and is an Associate Editor for H-France Salon.
 She has been invited to give talks or participate in national and international forums in the United States, France, Great Britain, Italy, the Netherlands, New Zealand, Taiwan, and Japan.
+(Some cancelled or made virtual in the age of Covid.)

 French Revolution and Modern France